thomassuedbroecker/Using-Blockchain-to-Track-fitness-Rewards/README.md

 **Architecture**

-The following images shows the architecture of the Fitcoin system, based on Blockchain.
+The following image shows the architecture of the **Fitcoin system**, based on Blockchain.

 The **fitcoin webappliction**, **Hyperledger Composer REST Server** and **Wolfpack Fitclub Fitcoin Hyperledger Fabric Network**.